-This policy applies to supply chain activity supported by funding from the Education & Skills Funding Agency, Office for Students, WMCA or any successor organisations.
+This policy applies to supply chain activity supported by funding from the Education and Skills Funding Agency (ESFA), and West Midlands Combined Authority (WMCA) or any successor organisations.
+As well as guidance from Office for Students (OfS) and Ofsted.

 The purpose of this policy is to ensure transparency and accountability in terms of supply chain activity carried out by Dudley College of Technology (the College).
-The policy is informed by the ESFA publication "Providing external assurance on subcontracting controls" (June 2022), the Government consultation response to "Reforms to Subcontracting Education for Learners Over 16" (March 2023) and all relevant funding guidance issued by the ESFA, Office for Students, WMCA or successor organisations.
+The policy is informed by the ESFA Subcontract Standard and all relevant funding guidance issued by the ESFA, Office for Students, WMCA or successor organisations.